YuriStratulat/Yuri-Stratulat/automation/testplan-automation.md

 ## 2. Password
-*As a user I would like to have my account in a secure place, and protected by a password*
+*As a user I would like to have my account in a secure place, not accesible by everyone, and protected by a password*
 ### Acceptance criteria
 * User will be asked to insert a password while using the app for the first time.
-Password will be requested twice, and should match in both cases;
+Password will be requested twice, and should match in both cases.
+Acces will be denied if user will insert two different passwords;
 * User will be asked for the password, everytime when accesing acount details (hamburger menu).

-#### *Edge cases*
-* Acces will be denied if user will insert two different passwords.

 ## 3. Spending page